-- College Dean for Undergraduate Studies

-- College Dean for Research and Innovation
+- College Dean for Education - College Dean for Research and Innovation

-- College Dean for International

-- College Dean for Postgraduate Studies

-In addition, the Vice-Chancellor may create a number of University Dean posts.
+The Vice-Chancellor may create University Dean posts and any further College Dean posts.

 8. Appointment of College and University Deans

 - 8.1 College and University Deans will be appointed by the line-managing Pro Vice-Chancellor(s) following appropriate consultation and a transparent internal selection process. - 8.2 The line-managing Pro Vice-Chancellor(s) may decide in certain circumstances to undertake a process involving external advertisement and recruitment. - 8.3 Deans shall be appointed for a period of up to three years and may be reappointed by the line-managing Pro Vice-Chancellor(s) normally for one further term of up to three years.
 All appointments shall be reported to Senate and Council at the earliest opportunity.